UBC-CIC/health-platform-iOS-watchOS/README.md

 - IoT Status: Shows if you are connected to AWS IoT.
 If you background the app it will disconnect and when you tab back into the app, it will say Connection Error.
 Give it some time, and the app will reconnect itself.

-- Device ID: A unique ID given to your iPhone.
+- Device ID: A unique ID given to your iPhone.
 Use this to register your device in the frontend.

 - Last Send Time: This shows the last time you sent data to AWS.